brunocalza/logical-clocks/README.md

 ## Description

 This is an educational tool that implements Lamport Clocks and Vector Clocks and helps you visualize a flow of events defined by the user.
 You can learn the theory about Logical Clocks at [Getting To Know Logical Clocks By Implementing Them](https://brunocalza.me/getting-to-know-logical-clocks-by-implementing-them/).
+This is highly inspired in [mwhittaker/clocks](https://github.com/mwhittaker/clocks).

 ## How to use this tool